How To Purchase A Firearm – 6 Essential Tips For New Buyers

 Avoid the corporate mess

-With over 52,000 federal registered firearm dealers in the United States today, it’s not very hard to acquire a gun.
+As of 2023, there are over 134,000 federal registered firearm dealers (FFL) in the United States today.
+It’s not very hard to acquire a gun.
 I’ve had far better customer support experiences at some of the smaller gun shops in town, plus it supports the local economy.
 Especially after seeing the arrow through hand incident at Bass Pro Shops, I don’t think I want to purchase a firearm or hunting bow from them.

 Display of shotguns on shelf